HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 # Getting Started

 This is the repository which holds code both for the 'Space Broker' API and the Space Broker 'middleware' that was built on the raspberry-pi.
-To run the Space Broker Server, run main from Broker_RaspberryPi/server.py.
+To run the Space Broker Server, run main from Broker_RaspberryPi/server.py from the Raspberry-pi.

 # Test